-- 1 Open the layout that contains the monitor to which you wish to assign an action, or create a new layout. - 2 In the Layouts tab, unlock the appropriate composite monitor if applicable (see Unlocking a Composite Monitor on page 322), and then click the monitor you wish to configure. - 3 In the Properties pane, click the Mouse click box, under Actions/Scripts.
+- 1 Open the layout that contains the monitor to which you want to assign an action, or create a new layout. - 2 In the Layouts tab, unlock the appropriate composite monitor if applicable (see Unlocking a Composite Monitor on page 318), and then click the monitor you want to configure. - 3 In the Properties pane, click the Mouse click box, under Actions/Scripts.

-Actions/Scripts Mouse click
+40 ions/Scripts Mouse click

-es can be set, and there is a box for each ouse click, Right tally - Mouse click, and
+Note: For a UMD, three action types can be set, and there is a box for each under Actions/Scripts: Left tally - Mouse click, Right tally - Mouse click, and UMD click.

-Actiona/Escinto

 Actions/Scripts

-Left tally - Mouse click

-Right tally - Mouse click

-UMD click